Release Management Overview

 If you chose Custom schedule, configure the schedule:

-Enable or disable the Allow all Customers to Override Setting toggle, according to whether you want customer organization administrators to be able to override your release schedule:
+Enable or disable the Allow all Customers to Override Setting toggle:

 Configure Release Schedule (for Customer Organizations)